dkupka2/ssMain-with-React/readme.md

-ssMain is a data client viewing tool for Proteledata's Pinnacle TAS management program utilizing ITAS Solutions Rest API
+**ssMain** is a client data management tool for Proteledata's TAS Pinnacle program utilizing a Rest API set up by ITAS Solutions

-For Pinnacle users:
+# Pinnacle users:

-This application will not work without a Rest API server (contact Royce at ITAS) You'll also need to create a global.js in the root directory to provide credentials for the Rest requests
+   This application will not work without a Rest API server (contact Royce at ITAS)
+   You will need to create a global.js in the root directory to provide credentials for the Rest requests
+   I've disabled the file management tool until I can complete it for this version

-Everyone else:
+# Everyone else:

-the documentation is a bit sparse, I've tried to add comments where it looks necessary I've disabled the file management tool until I can complete it for this version unit testing was added after the fact, expect more to come.
+   the documentation is a bit sparse, I've tried to add comments where it looks necessary
+   unit testing was added after the fact, expect more to come.

-Please send any questions / comments to me at ewaters@bpeinc.com
+## Please send any questions / comments to me at ewaters@bpeinc.com